 CLIENT: Boston Region Metropolitan Planning Organization ID #: 90011-90090 metropolitan planning and implementing planning activities for the MPO.
 This involves researching, analyzing, and reporting information on 3C planning topics, including those identified in federal reauthorization legislation, and issues related to federal policies, regulations, and guidance, such as responding to possible federal recommendations or requirements for certification documents or MPO recertification.
 It also includes implementing MPO policies on planning and programming; preparing information for MPO decision making; and supporting the work of the MPO and its committees.
-This includes providing process support, such as developing agendas for meetings, preparing informational materials, compiling meeting packages, recording minutes of meetings, conducting public outreach, managing the MPO website, preparing and distributing the MPO's monthly newsletter and timely Twitter and YouTube postings, and maintaining the mailing lists and e-mail lists.
-Technical and process support is provided to the MPO's Clean Air and Mobility Program.
+This includes providing process support, such as developing agendas for meetings, preparing informational materials, compiling meeting packages, recording and transcribing minutes of meetings, conducting public outreach, managing the MPO website, preparing and distributing the MPO's monthly newsletter and timely Twitter and YouTube postings, and maintaining the mailing lists and email lists.